KabbAmine/gulp-vim/README.md

 ### Completion <a id="completion"></a>

-Gulp-vim searches for a *gulpfile.js* in the current vim directory (`:pwd`) then extract from it task names to provide command completion.
+Gulp-vim searches for a *gulpfile.js* in the current vim directory (`:pwd`) then extract from it task names to provide command completion (This method is quicker than using `gulp --tasks-simple`).

 TODO
 -----